Discord4J/Discord4J/docs/What's-new-in-v3.1.md

 One of the main goals for this release is to lay the groundwork to build distributed bot architectures, a model where bot components are split across multiple processes.

-Since an array of configurations exist, we decided to orient the creation of `GatewayDiscordClient` towards "shard groups" that encapsulate caches and events around an arbitrary number of shards.
+Since many configurations exist, we decided to orient the creation of `GatewayDiscordClient` towards "shard groups" that encapsulate caches and events around an arbitrary number of shards.
 A brand new `GatewayBootstrap` API provides creating simple, sharded, monolithic or distributed bots from a single place.

 ## One EventDispatcher publishes for a shard group